MamadParande/linear_regression_projects/README.md

 # linear_regression_projects
 Here I will share my linear regression projects with Kagel datasets.
 !
-CAUTION: MAKE SURE YOU HAVE CHECKED ON .opynd VERSION WITH FINAL CHANGES
+CAUTION: MAKE SURE YOU HAVE CHECKED THE .opynd VERSION WITH FINAL CHANGES

 # Linear Regression Project
 This project demonstrates a simple linear regression model